djavko/djavko.github.io/docs/courses/mdcm790/Anti-hormone therapy.md

 ## SERDs (selective estrogen receptor degrader)
 [Fulvestrant](https://en.wikipedia.org/wiki/Fulvestrant) is a SERD drug that acts by damaging and blocking estrogen receptors.
-See also [[Target degradation]].
+See also [[Target degradation]](Target degradation.md).

 ## Aromatase inhibitors.
 Aromatase is a heme-containing enzyme which oxidizes an angular methyl group to hydroxymethyl, which is then lost as formic acid in oxidative aromatization reaction.
 [KEGG database](https://www.genome.jp/entry/R01840/R02351/R02501/R03087/R04759/R04761/R10511/R10515)